 - Basic registrations.
 An application for a basic registration is used to register a copyright claim in a work created or first published on or after January 1, 1978, and covers the full term of the copyright.
-This type of registration may be obtained with a Standard Application-or, a Single Application (provided certain eligibility requirements have been met)-), or a paper application.
-For a discussion of the Standard Application and Single Application these applications, see Chapter 1400, Sections 1402.4 and 1402.5. - Group registrations.
+This type of registration may be obtained with a Standard Application or a Single Application (provided certain eligibility requirements have been met).
+For a discussion of the Standard Application and Single Application, see Chapter 1400, Sections 1402.4 and 1402.5. - Group registrations.
 An application for a group registration is used to register a claim to copyright in a group of related works that qualify for a single registration.
-See 17 U.S.C. § 408(c)(1), (2).
+See 17 U.S.C. § 408(c)(1), (2).17 U.S.C. § 408(c)(2).
 For a detailed discussion of group registration, see Chapter 1100. - Supplementary registration.
 An application for a supplementary registration may be used to correct or amplify the information in a basic or renewal registration.
 17 U.S.C. § 408(d).
 For a detailed discussion of supplementary registration, see Chapter 1800, Section 1802. - GATT registration.
-An application for a GATT registration is used to register a copyright claim in a work in which U.S. copyright was restored by the 1994 Uruguay Round Agreements Act, 103 P.L.
+An application for a GATT registration is used to register a copyright claim in a work in which U.S. copyright was restored by the 1994 Uruguay Round Agreements Act (URAA).
+See Uruguay Round Agreements Act, 103 P.L.
 465, 108 Stat.
 4809 (1994) (codified as amended at 17 U.S.C. § 104A).
 For a discussion of GATT registration, see Chapter 2000, Section 2007. - Renewal registration.
 An application for a renewal registration is used to cover the renewal term for works copyrighted before January 1, 1978.
 See 17 U.S.C. § 304.
 For a detailed discussion of renewal registration, see Chapter 2100.